zbarovsky/stay-inside-frontend/README.md

     - [ ] Follow events which will add it to my personal calendar
     - [ ] Invite specific people to your events
     - [ ] Add an image to their profile

+## Known Bugs
+- if refresh is hit on profile page, all events disappear, will return if you leave page and come back again.

+## Road blocks
+- individual user comment/event functionality came with many bugs.